rlaehdals/boj-code-editor/README.md

 1. Clone the repository and navigate to the project root directory.
 2. You can deploy the application by running the `deploy.sh` script located at the root of the project.
 3. On the first launch, select option 1 and follow the prompts for further configuration.
+4. Once the application is running, access it by navigating to `http://localhost:3000` in your web browser.

 ## Customization